How Many Car Accidents Per Day?

 www.consumershield.com

-*Daily accidents were calculated by dividing the yearly number by the number of days in each year.
+*Daily accidents were calculated by dividing the total annual accidents by the number of days in the year.

 Impact of the COVID-19 Pandemic